 Basically, a low load (high vacuum) means a lean air-fuel mixture, a high load (low vacuum) a rich mixture.
 Old models with a distributor may use a vacuum advance, and carburetor models a power valve, for this purpose.

 Problems with the MAP sensor commonly cause more symptoms than just a loss of power: for example, detonations, misfire, poor fuel economy, hard start, or stalling.

 When troubleshooting a MAP sensor check first the condition of the sensor vacuum hose and the electrical wiring.
 You can also check sensor operation using a DMM (multimeter) and a hand-held vacuum pump.

-Common voltage readings would be around 4 Volts with 0 in-Hg of vacuum applied to the sensor; about 3.75 Volts with 5 in-Hg (inches of mercury); and about 1 Volts with 20 in-Hg applied to the sensor.
+Common voltage readings would be around 4 Volts with 0 in-Hg of vacuum applied to the sensor; about 3.75 Volts with 5 in-Hg (inches of mercury); and about 1 Volt with 20 in-Hg applied to the sensor.